[3.9] Endurance Charge Jugg

 The gem links are slightly out of date.

-Molten Strike> Concentrated effect> Multistrike> Elemental Damage with Attacks> Combustion> Rage/Endurance Charge on Melee Stun(single target) and Ancestral Call (clearing).
+Body: Molten Strike > Concentrated effect > Multistrike > Elemental Damage with Attacks > Elemental Focus > Rage/Endurance Charge on Melee Stun(single target) and Ancestral Call (clearing).

 We are purely scaling damage to the orbs, not the melee hit.
 This is further scaled by the Iron Grip, Point Blank, and Avatar of Fire nodes in the skill tree.
 Multistrike is very good even with the comparative less attack speed, and the damage does not show up accurately in Path of Building dps for the orbs because it doesn't realize the production of the orbs is tied to every "melee strike".
 When using the Point Blank ascendancy, Concentrated effect is ALWAYS a dps increase.
 Normally the balls go from a distance between 5-20 from the player in a circle.
 Concentrated effect does not shrink the size of the actual orb explosion, just the distance of the radius they can travel.
 This means that it not only increases the overlap of orbs on a target because they are closer together, but it also means that Point Blank will give its full effect to more of the orbs on average.
 Elemental Damage with Attacks is pretty self-explanatory.